 2. Stir together oats, oats, baking powder, and pumpkin pie spice in a medium bowl.

-3. Mix together pumpkin puree, almond milk, egg whites, vanilla, maple syrup, raisins and pecans.
+3. Mix together pumpkin puree, almond milk, egg whites, vanilla, maple syrup, raisins, and pecans.

-4. Combine the dry ingredients with the wet ingredients and transfer mixture into a prepared baking dish.
+4. Combine the dry ingredients with the wet ingredients and transfer the mixture into a prepared baking dish.

 Once the oatmeal is cool enough to enjoy, serve and enjoy with a little extra maple syrup over the top (or with a dollop of Greek yogurt).